Back to California

 • The bill does not specify what happens after January 1, 2034.

-• It is unclear how the use of video records will be regulated beyond the specified limits.
+• It is unclear how the video records will be used by local agencies beyond enforcing parking rules.

 Bill History